Elizabeth Hendrickson: Other roles

 Since leaving All My Children, Hendrickson has earned guest starring roles in the television shows Medium, Cold Case, CSI: Miami and an uncredited role in Criminal Minds.
 She was to guest star on an episode of Criminal Minds titled Doubt on April 25, 2007, in the role of Katie, but the episode was pulled in deference to the tragedy at Virginia Tech and similar subject matter.
 The episode became the Season 3 premiere instead.

 Hendrickson signed on to play the role of Chloe Mitchell, a fashionista who stirs up trouble on the daytime drama The Young and the Restless in early 2008.
 It was revealed on the August 29, 2008 episode that the character was actually Kate, daughter of Katherine Chancellor's maid, Esther Valentine.
 Hendrickson exited the program in May 2014, but made guest appearances in October 2014 and October 2015.
 In May 2016 it was announced that Hendrickson would be returning to The Young and the Restless.
 She appeared from July 2016 to July 2017.
 She returned again in June 2019, and has remained on the series on a recurring status.
+In June 2023, Henderson announced on Instagram that she was no longer under contract.

 Hendrickson has starred in the web series Imaginary Bitches with Riegel.
 In May 2018, it was announced that Hendrickson had joined the cast of General Hospital as Margaux Dawson.
 However, she left the show the following year in order to return to her role on The Young and the Restless.